Menu

 Rural and Remote Tours of Japan

-The 8-member 2023 Remote Japan Tours will let you discover Japan’s hidden rituals, unspoiled spectacular scenery and delightful Local people.
+The 2025 Remote Japan Tours will let you discover Japan’s hidden rituals, unspoiled spectacular scenery and delightful local people.

-You will feel the warm hospitality of local people in remote and rural areas of Japan such as Kyushu, Hokkaido, Shikoku, the west coast or in Tohoku, the northern part of Honshu.
+You will feel the warm hospitality of local people in remote and rural areas of Japan such as Kyushu, Hokkaido, Shikoku, Hokuriku, the west coast of Honshu, or in Tohoku, the northern part of Honshu.

-The range of themes from cherry blossoms to food offer exceptional exposure to Japan’s amazingly pristine nature, rural villages and countryside scenery.
+The range of themes from cherry blossoms to food and walking offer exceptional exposure to Japan’s amazingly pristine nature, rural villages and countryside scenery.
 They will reward you with life-long memories.

-For something special and unusual one of the Rural tours of Japan definitely the way to go.
+For something special and unusual taking one of the remote and rural tours of Japan definitely the way to go.

 Tour Type